isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar.md

 })();
 ```

+## State Bar Hub
+The State Bar Hub is a collection of State Bar Items that are freely available to use : https://statebarhub.webssh.net

 ## Known Issues / Limitations
 State Bar will be improved over months but, keep in mind that there are some limitations and known issues: